"And as you wish that others would do to you, do so to them."

 Each day we suggest that your child enjoys reading a book of their choice to an adult.
 Ask your child some questions about what they have read, eg. What new vocabulary have you learned from your reading?
 What do these words mean?
 Who is the main character?
 What do you think is going to happen next?

-We have also suggested a daily maths focus (eg. practising number bonds, x tables) and, if appropriate, a phonics focus which is in addition to the English and maths lesson.
+We have also suggested a daily practice focus (eg. practising number bonds, x tables) and, if appropriate, a phonics focus which is in addition to the English and maths lesson.

 A suggested daily timetable would be as follows: